teor2345/endosome/README.md

 It doesn't keep your traffic private: use a real Tor client for that.

+## Dependencies

+If your python version doesn't come with the ipaddress module, install it using pip or similar.

+endosome was tested on macOS 10.12 with python 2.7 and OpenSSL 1.0.2.

 ## How does endosome work?

 Start a local tor relay using: